-Chris Claterbos, Vlamis Software Solutions, Inc. David Fuston, Vlamis Software Solutions, Inc.
+Chris Claterbos, Vlamis Software Solutions, Inc. claterbos@vlamis.com

 INTRODUCTION

 With the introduction of Oracle 9i OLAP and BI Beans the landscape for development of BI applications is changing.
 This leaves clients with existing Express based applications developed in Web Agent and Express Objects asking "How do we move our applications?".
 The direct migration of such applications is not fully supported but there is hope.
 This presentation will address the issues involved in converting and migrating these type applications over to the new technology.
 Example applications will be presented and used in the presentation.